 Academic dishonesty is the deliberate attempt to misrepresent individual efforts, whether in writing, audio-visual representation, or oral presentation.
-Issues of plagiarism are specific examples of academic dishonesty.
+Cheating on quizzes, exams, or assignments, such as surreptitiously copying others’ answers during a quiz or illicitly receiving the questions for an exam prior to taking the exam are widely understood examples of academic dishonesty.
+Issues of plagiarism are also specific examples of academic dishonesty.
 Basically, plagiarism is claiming someone else’s ideas, words, or information as your own without acknowledgement or citation.
 In minor cases, it can be the simple quotation of a sentence or two without quotation marks and without a citation, footnote, endnote or inclusive note to indicate the true author.
 In the most serious cases, plagiarism reproduces a significant fraction of an entire work written by someone else.
 Examples of plagiarism consist of removal of the true author(s) name(s) and substituting the plagiarist’s name.
 Mere reformatting of a text does not constitute “original” thought, but merely juxtaposing someone else’s work and text.

 Why is Plagiarism a Moral Offense?